raspberrypilearning/chatbot/en/step_4.md

 + If you store the user's answer in a variable, then it can be used later.
 Create a new variable called `name` to store the user's name.

---- collapse ---
----
-title: Creating a new Scratch variable
-image: images/image.png
----
 [[[generic-scratch-add-variable]]]
---- /collapse ---

 + Can you store the user's answer in your `name` variable, and use it in your ChatBot's reply?

-    Save and test: Your code should work as before, saying hello using the user's name.
+    Your code should work as before, saying hello using the user's name.

     ![Testing a 'name' variable](images/chatbot-ask-test.png)